sassoftware/quickstart-sas-viya-gcp/README.md

 4. To allow access from your SAS Viya network, open the firewall of the SAS Data Agent environment.
 You can either:

-* Add a public IP address for local CIRD, SAS Viya network Load Balancer and SAS Data Agent to allow TCP ports 443, 5431, 5432, 8200, 8501, and 25141.
-In this case, a static IP address using the "Standard" SKU is recommended.
+* Add a public IP address for local CIDR, SAS Viya network Load Balancer and SAS Data Agent to allow TCP ports 443, 5431, 5432, 8200, 8501, and 25141.
+In this case, a static IP address using the "Premium" Network Service Tier is recommended.
 For details, see ["Reserving a Static External IP Address"](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).

 * Allow general access to port 443 for all IP addresses.